 What to Expect in this Course

-To help students be successful in class, they will want to:
+To help you be successful in our class, you will want to:

 - Log into the course regularly (every 1-3 days), turn in assignments, participate in discussion posts, and show a "presence" in class

 - Monitor deadlines and turning in assignments on time/early

 - Think critically on how topics relate to their classes and how actions are linked to success in college